THE BEATLES BLACK ALBUM

 RELEASES FROM THE ORIGINAL MASTERS

-The records were pressed at a different pressing plant, marked by a broad groove near the spindle hole.
-Some copies of the second record, however, had a single ring at 12 mm from the spindle hole (side 3 in the photo below), a common feature for these records, so possibly different pressing machines were used.
+The records were pressed with different stampers, marked by a broad groove near the spindle hole.
+Some copies of the second record, however, had a single ring at 12 mm from the spindle hole (side 3 in the photo below), a common feature for these records, so different pressing machines or different stampers were used.

 BEWARE!
 The records on light blue Eva labels are counterfeits (see below, COUNTERFEITS).